ssokov/go-concurrency-patterns/README.md

 # Go Concurrency Patterns

-A collection of idiomatic concurrency patterns in Go.
+A structured collection of core Go concurrency patterns focused on channel-based coordination and goroutine orchestration.

-Includes practical examples of goroutines, channels, worker pools, pipelines, cancellation, synchronization primitives, and related patterns.
+This repository demonstrates practical implementations of streaming, fan-in/fan-out composition, worker pools, backpressure control, rate limiting, and channel orchestration patterns.

-All implementations are minimal, clear, and race-safe.
+All patterns are implemented using Go generics.

+Each pattern is written in an idiomatic, minimal, and race-safe way.

 ---